 Here's the saddest part: A month later, I found the wallet in an obscure corner of my office, intact.
-If that sounds familiar to you, here's something to consider: the $49 Ekster Tracker Card.
+If that sounds familiar, here's something to consider: the $49 Ekster Tracker Card.

-Insert this card into your wallet — or a purse, or anything that you tend to misplace, for that matter — and you'll be able to find it, similar to how you find your phone via a find-my-device app.
-I decided to try one out a few weeks back, and have been happier since!
+Insert this card into your wallet — or a purse, or anything that you tend to misplace, for that matter --, and you'll be able to find it, similar to how you find your phone via a find-my-device app.
+I tried one a few weeks back and have been happier since!

 Ekster Tracker Card: Super easy to set up and use

 (Chipolo, by the way, is a popular tracker tag maker.
-This means if you use other tracking tags, chances are the Ekster will be part of the same ecosystem — you won't need a separate app.)
+If you use other tracking tags, chances are the Ekster will be part of the same ecosystem — you won't need a separate app.)

 Just run the app, choose to add a new Chipolo partner product, then pick Ekster.
-Now press on the E button on the tracker while placing it close to the phone and the two will pair.
+Now press the E button on the tracker while placing it close to the phone, and the two will pair.

-Once located, the tracker appears on Google Maps so you have a general idea of where it is.
-You then can make it ring, using a few options of high-pitch chimes, to locate it.
+Once located, the tracker appears on Google Maps, just like you'd find a phone, so you have a general idea of where it is.
+You then can make it ring, using a few options of high-pitch chimes to locate it.
 In my testing, the tracker's single-volume ringer was a bit underwhelming.
-It worked fine in a quiet room, but in a noisy open space, like an airport, I had a hard time hearing it.
+It worked fine in a quiet room, but I had a hard time hearing it in a noisy open space, like an airport.

-It's important to note that, similar to other trackers, the Ekster uses Bluetooth so its range caps at about 200 feet (60 m).
+It's important to note that, similar to other trackers, the Ekster uses Bluetooth, its range caps at about 200 feet (60 m).
 That's enough when you misplace your wallet in a small area, like your home.

-However, when you drop it on a bus or leave it somewhere far out of range, you will only be able to see its last known location.
-In this case, you can mark it as lost, which allows other Ekster users worldwide to locate it for you, and hope your luck works out.
+However, when you drop it on a bus or leave it far out of range, you will only be able to see its last known location.
+In this case, you can mark it as lost, allowing other Ekster users worldwide to locate it for you, and hope your luck works out.

 Ekster Tracker Card: The tiniest solar panel that delivers

-Considering the Chipolo app, clearly, the idea of attaching a tracker, or tag, to your stuff so you can find it, is not new.
+Considering the Chipolo app, the idea of attaching a tracker, or tag, to your stuff so you can find it is not new.
 But the Ekster is still a novelty thanks to its little solar panel.

-But the card did prove to have a long battery life, in my testing.
-At publication, I have used it for some two weeks, actively tracking it a few times a day, without charging it, and it's still working like the first day.
+But the card did prove to have long battery life in my testing.
+At publication, I have used it for two weeks, actively tracking it a few times a day without charging it, and it's still working like the first day.
 That said, it's safe to say you'll never have to worry about the tracker running out of juice if you leave it out in the sun once in a while.

 Ekster Tracker Card: Selfie remote and phone finder, too

 And you will have plenty of reasons to take the Ekster Tracker Card out of your wallet.
 For one, you can use it to track your phone.
-Just double click on the E button, and your phone will ring if it's in the card's Bluetooth range.
-Now, double click again, and the phone will stop ringing.
+Double-click on the E button, and your phone will ring if it's in the card's Bluetooth range.
+Now, double-click again, and the phone will stop ringing.

 This feature worked well in my trials except for one shortcoming: You can only take one photo at a time.
 The app won't automatically save the shot.
-Instead, you have to tap on the phone's screen to save, share, or retake the picture.
-Also, once a photo is taken, and you double-tap the E button again, that will make the phone ring as though you were trying to locate it.
+Instead, you must tap on the phone's screen to save, share, or retake the picture.
+Also, once a photo is taken and you double-tap the E button again, the phone will ring as though you were trying to locate it.

-Overall, though, the Ekster tracker card can make life easier for you in more ways than one.
+Overall, the Ekster tracker card can make life easier for you in more ways than one.

-By the way, if you have already lost your wallet or want to get a new one, also check out the Ekster Parliament Slim Leather Wallet.
-It's a compact, functional, and stylish card/cash holder that’s also a perfect match for the Ekster Tracker Card.
+By the way, if you have already lost your wallet or want to get a new one, check out the Ekster Parliament Slim Leather Wallet.
+It's a compact, functional, and stylish card/cash holder that perfectly matches the Ekster Tracker Card.